Outgoing Comoros leader Azali looks set to win new term - Journal du Cameroun

 He toppled an interim president he saw as weak in handling secessionist forces and then was elected in 2002.

-Earlier this month, according to his staff, Azali survived an attempt on his life on Anjouan.
+Earlier this month, according to his staff, Azali survived an attempt on his life on Anjouan in which plotters used explosives to cause a rockslide targeting his motorcade.

-“People at the top of a mountain placed explosives, which they blew up to cause a rockslide” as his convoy passed, his campaign director, Houmed Msaidie, told AFP on March 7.
-“The president’s car stopped in time.”

-Wires connected to dynamite were found at the scene, Msaidie said.
-Photos sent to AFP by a police official showed tree branches and rocks partially covering a road.

 Juwa campaign director Ibrahim Mohamed Soule said Azali’s team “creates fake attacks or fake incidents to deter people from participating in the elections freely”.